-The rest of our money comes mainly from the residents of the almshouses, who must pay a weekly ‘contribution’ to the cost of their accommodation.
-This is set on the basis of the fair rent for properties of a similar type.
-They also pay for other services they can use, such as the laundry.
+The rest of our money comes mainly from the residents of the almshouses, who must pay a ‘monthly maintenance contribution’ to the cost of their accommodation.

-In 2015 the total income of The Croydon Almshouse Charities was approximately £958,000.
+In 2022 the total income of the Croydon Almshouse Charities was just over £1.5 million.
 Chart 1 shows where the money came from.

-The next biggest item of spending is the money transferred from The Croydon Almshouse Charities to The Croydon Relief in Need Charities, which is then used to make grants to help those in need The Croydon Almshouse Charities to The Croydon Relief in Need Charities
+Funds are transferred from Croydon Almshouse Charities to the Croydon Relief in Need charity, which is then used to make grants to help those in need.

 We also incur costs in managing our investments and other properties, and in the running of the charities (our administration costs).

-For reports and financial statements for The Croydon Almshouse Charities and The Croydon Relief in Need Charities see the Charity Commission website
+For reports and financial statements for Croydon Almshouse Charities and Croydon Relief in Need see the Charity Commission website.

 The accounts for Croydon Almshouse Charities are audited independently by Bryden Johnson Limited and are then sent to the Charity Commission.
 Croydon Relief in Need accounts are independently examined by Bryden Johnson Limited.
 Both sets of accounts received unmodified audit reports for the period.